History and Importance of Raksha Bandhan

-In Raj-suya yagya, Lord Krishna’s finger got hurt and started bleeding after slaying evil king Shishupala.
-Seeing the blood, Draupadi tore a part of her sari and tied around Krishna’s wrist to stop blood flow.
+In Raj-suya Yagya, Lord Krishna’s finger got hurt and started bleeding after slaying evil king Shishupala.
+Seeing the blood, Draupadi tore a part of her sari and tied it around Krishna’s wrist to stop blood flow.
 The kind act of Draupadi made Lord Krishna touched and indebted and he pledged to protect her in all circumstances whenever she needs.
 When Pandav lost her wife Draupadi in the gamble, Duryodhana ordered his brother Dussasana to disrobe her in court.
 Lord Krishna elongated Draupadi’s sari and thus saved her dignity.

-As mentioned in Mahabharat, Lord Krishna suggested Yudhishthira perform this sacred ritual to protect himself and army from the ill effects of war.
+As mentioned in Mahabharat, Lord Krishna suggested Yudhishthira perform this sacred ritual to protect himself and the army from the ill effects of war.
 Therefore, on Lord Krishna’s advice, Kunti tied rakhi to her grandson Abhimanyu and Draupadi tied Rakhi to Lord Krishna.

 Goddess Lakshmi And Demon King MahaBali

 Lord Vishnu left his abode Vaikuntha to guard his ardent devotee Mahabali’s Kingdom.
 This made Goddess Lakshmi very sad.
-So, She took refuge in Bali’s palace in disguise of Brahmin woman.
+So, She took refuge in Bali’s palace in disguise as a Brahmin woman.
 On the day of Shravan Poornima, she tied rakhi to the wrist of Mahabali and revealed the truth and reason for coming to his place.
 Mahabali was moved to know the greatness of his Lord who himself came to protect him and his kingdom.
 As a result, He sacrificed everything he had for Lord Vishnu and Goddess Lakshmi.
 He requested Lord Vishnu to accompany Goddess Lakshmi in Vaikuntha.

 Baleva, the other name of the festival marks the great devoutness of demon king Mahabali for Lord Vishnu.
 Thus from this day onward, it is customary to invite sisters on Shravan Poornima for thread tying ceremony.